Request Locates with Texas811 and the City Before You dig!

-- Even if you only nick, scrape or dent a natural gas pipeline, call 911 and then call Atmos Energy’s emergency number at 866-322-8667, so that it can inspect the pipeline and make any repairs.
+- If you damage a natural gas pipeline (even if it’s only a nick, scrape or dent), call 911 and then call Atmos Energy’s emergency number at 866-322-8667, so that Atmos can inspect the pipeline and make any repairs.
 Even minor damage can weaken a pipeline and cause a future leak.

 - If you damage a water/sewer line, call the City of Grand Prairie water emergency line at 972-237-8400.